BeatrizSCLongley/react-flats/README.md

-# react-boilerplate
+# react-flats

+React application hosting flats with a map displaying their location.

-Simple react starter with the following config:
+With Le Wagon's simple react boilerplate with the following config:

 - React, ReactDOM
 - Webpack 4